FormidableLabs/react-native-zephyr/docs/default-handlers.md

 ## Borders (Width, Color, Radius)

-Style Buddy provides classes for styling borders, including border width, border color, and border radius.
+Zephyr provides classes for styling borders, including border width, border color, and border radius.
 The `border:`, `border-t:`, `border-b:`, `border-l:`, and `border-r:` use your border width constraints to generate classes that control border width.
 The `border-color:` classes allow you to color your borders (based on your color constraints).
 The `rounded:`, `rounded-t:`, `rounded-b:`, `rounded-l:`, `rounded-r:` classes allow you to add border radii to your element (based on your border radii constraints).

 | Prefix          | Argument                     | Overridable | Properties Set                                      | Example                                       |
 |-----------------|------------------------------|-------------|-----------------------------------------------------|-----------------------------------------------|